 A directed donation is the donation of blood or platelets that is designated for a specific patient.
 There is no scientific evidence that designated blood is safer than blood from other volunteer donors.
 In fact, directed donors must meet the same eligibility criteria as other volunteer donors.

 Donors cannot be tested for blood type prior to donation.
-If someone donates to a specific patient and we determine the blood is not compatible with that patient’s blood type, the blood will be released for use by other Memorial Sloan Kettering patients.
+If someone donates to a specific patient and we determine the blood type is not the same as the patients.

 If the directed donation is whole blood, generally only the red cells are reserved for the designated patient’s use.
 The other blood components are put into the general inventory of Memorial Hospital’s blood bank for use by other patients.

 To prevent blood from being wasted, if the designated patient does not use the red cells within 25 days, the unit will be made available for use by other patients.
 Platelets that are not used by a designated patient within 5 days will also be made available for use by other patients.